bugfest/tor-controller/README.md

       # runtimeClassName:
 ```

-Additionally, the Onion Balancer pod contains two separate containers, which can each have their resource requirements set via `balancerTemplate.torResources` and `balancerTemplate.balancerResources`.
+Additionally, the Onion Balancer pod contains two separate containers, which can each have their resource requirements set via `spec.balancerTemplate.torResources` and `spec.balancerTemplate.balancerResources`.

 ```yaml
 apiVersion: tor.k8s.torproject.org/v1alpha2